 1. This newsletter is posted quarterly on the website, and it is emailed free to those who wish to subscribe.
 You will note my website and this newsletter are pretty free of commercials, and that is the way I intend to keep it.

 2. Remember, if you have questions, I am only an email away, firstname.lastname@example.org.
 I am your support, so use me when the need arises.
 I try to email a response within a day or two.
 The more specific the question, the better my answer will be.

-4. The next issue of Smithy Notes is scheduled for distribution in the summer sometime, Lord willing.
+4. The next issue of Smithy Notes is scheduled for distribution sometime this coming winter, Lord willing.